danehans/cilium-demos/bgp-cp/README.md

 kubectl --context kind-cilium2 annotate node/cilium2-worker2 cilium.io/bgp-virtual-router.65200="local-port=179"
 ```

-__Note:__ In typical deployments, BGP will not run on control-plane nodes since they do not run workload pods.
+__Note:__ In typical deployments, BGP CP will not run on control-plane nodes
+since they do not run workload pods.

-Since each cluster is under separate administration in this demo, a different autonomous system (AS) numbers
+Since each cluster is under separate administration in this demo, a different
-are used, `65100` and `65200` respectivly.
+autonomous system (AS) numbers are used, `65100` and `65200` respectivly.

 Apply a BGP peering policy to the first cluster: